 Maman Shujaa: Hero Women of the Congo

 In July of 2012, Neema started a Media Training Center for Women, which over a matter of months became an internationally recognized voice for Peace in East Congo.
 Beginning with 10 women in a rented space in a Cyber Café, an empowerment movement was born through connecting Congolese women to their global sisterhood on the worldwide web.
-They were taught basic digital and internet literacy and registered as members of World Pulse’s online forum.
-They were taught a curriculum for writing their stories about living in a region the UN calls the worst place in the world to be a woman or girl, and joined to World Pulse’s national campaign to end violence against women.
+They were taught basic computer skills and internet literacy and registered as members of World Pulse’s online forum.
+They were taught a curriculum for writing their stories about living in a region the UN calls the worst place in the world to be a woman or girl.
 In a few months time, these women who named themselves the Maman Shujaa of Congo (Hero Women of Congo), had Posted hundreds of stories online.
-As a result, World Pulse was able to boast of hosting the greatest volume of grassroots journalist reporting in Congo.
-World Pulse packaged the Maman Shujaa stories and solutions and presented them to the African Union Summit in Addis Ababa.
+All of a sudden, World Pulse was able to boast of hosting the greatest volume of grassroots journalists reporting in Congo.

 Hero Women Petition for Peace in Congo

-On November 29th, the Maman Shujaa published a petition on Change.org, urging their counterparts in the White House — Hillary Clinton, Susan Rice, Valerie Jarrett, and Michelle Obama — to take action and ask President Obama for the immediate appointment of a special presidential envoy to work with the African Union and United Nations.
-In the petition, the Maman Shujaa insists that the women of Congo have a seat at the negotiating table.
+On November 29, 2012 the Maman Shujaa published a petition on Change.org, urging their counterparts in the White House — Hillary Clinton, Susan Rice, Valerie Jarrett, and Michelle Obama — to take action and ask President Obama for the immediate appointment of a special presidential envoy to work with the African Union and United Nations.
+In the petition, the Maman Shujaa insisted that the women of Congo have a seat at the table negotiating their future.

-Their petition, now with over 100,000 signatures, continues to gain momentum and is being supported by leading women activists around the world, including Eve Ensler of V-Day and One Billion Rising, and Leymah Gbowee, 2011 Nobel Peace Prize winner from Liberia.
-Ms. Gbowee sent a “Solidarity Statement” in which she says:
+Their petition, received over 100,000 signatures, including leading women activists around the world, like Eve Ensler of V-Day and One Billion Rising, and Leymah Gbowee, 2011 Nobel Peace Prize winner from Liberia.
+In January 2013 they got an invitation to the White House to meet with President Obama’s National Security Council, which eventuated in the appointment of U.S. Special Envoy Russ Feingold to DRC and the Great Lakes Region.

 A Movement is Born

-The development of their intention has evolved to include a holistic objective to heal their hearts, their land, and their nation.
-Through the initiatives they are envisioning, a shift in Congo will eventuate a new model for “Developed Nation” status in this world; one which prioritizes human and especially women’s rights, PWD rights, indigenous people’s rights, community’s rights, rights of nature, “and the right to a future for our nation.”
+The Maman Shujaa intention has evolved to include a holistic objective to heal their hearts, their land, and their nation.
+Their initiatives are intended to create a shift in Congo that will eventuate in a new model for “Developed Nation” status in this world; one which prioritizes human and especially women’s rights, PWD rights, indigenous people’s rights, community’s rights, rights of nature, “and the right to a future for our nation.”

 - Maman Shujaa Media Center